 Using Frame Lapse, you can capture what's around you and make gorgeous animations.
 You also have the choice to import your own photos or videos and make it pop!

-Then, you can adjust many parameters, such as the brightness, contrast, gamma, speed, loop direction, add text, change the font, its color, add sound, apply a filter, and, a paramount feature… comic stickers!
+Adjusting many parameters in then possible, such as the brightness, contrast, gamma, speed, loop direction, add text, change the font, its color, add sound, apply a filter, and, a paramount feature… comic stickers!

 Frame Lapse is an app that uses lots of icons.
 The actions are mostly engaged by these little pictograms rather than by written labels.
 It makes it a truly international app usable and understandable by everyone.